daylook/sre/learnings/eks-fargate-app-deploy.md

 # eks cluster practical example with fargate
-We are going to luanch a 2048 game in a k8s cluster.
+We are going to luanch a 2048 game in a k8s cluster, with ingress controller:

+Note: As the ingress-controller is the cluster level application which only added once, you must first create the serviceAccount and attach it to the IAMRole for that ingress-controller.

 All the commands to run the project are
 ```
 # 1. first configure the aws cli, then insert the required keys
 # region : eu-central-1